MohammadGhanaym/MohammadGhanaym/README.md

 # Hi there, I'm Mohammad 👋

 ## 🚀 About Me
-I’m a Junior Data Scientist passionate about transforming data into actionable insights.
-Currently, I’m focused on honing my skills in **statistical analysis** and **data visualization**, while also working on projects where I leverage **Excel** for data analysis.
+As a data scientist, I am passionate about transforming raw data into meaningful insights that drive better decision-making.
+I am constantly developing my skills and have completed various courses to strengthen my expertise in the field. **My ongoing dedication and perseverance paid off when I began working as a freelance data analyst and became a key contributor to my graduation project team, leading my teammates to achieve excellent grades.** I take the initiative when necessary to ensure success and am a fast learner who can quickly grasp concepts and apply them effectively.
+With strong problem-solving skills, I am adept at overcoming challenges and delivering results.

 As a freelance data analyst, I developed expertise in **data analysis** using **Python**.
 I am proficient in the end-to-end data analysis process, including:
 - Asking the right questions.